PythonADI/assignment-files/README.md

 ---

-3. You are given a file of temperatures in [temperatures.txt](./src/assignment/temperatures.txt).
+3. You are given a file of example of temperatures in [temperatures.txt](./src/assignment/temperatures.txt) (THIS IS JUST AN EXAMPLE FILE TO TEST YOURSELF).
 Each line in the file contains a city name and a temperature separated by a comma.
 Complete function `get_temperature_stats` in [temperature_stats.py](./src/assignment/temperature_stats.py) that reads the file and returns a dictionary with the following keys:
     - `hottest_city` - the city with the highest temperature
     - `coldest_city` - the city with the lowest temperature
     - `average_temperature` - the average temperature of all cities
     - `temperature_range` - the difference between the highest and lowest temperature

+NOTE: in test cases temperatures files will differ, so you should not hardcode the expected values.

 ---